 Analysis of Poem " To Autumn " by John Keats

-John Keats and To Autumn
+John Keats And A Summary of To Autumn

 To Autumn is one of the most popular poems in the English speaking world and is considered by many critics to be one of Keats's finest creations.
 It is a shortened ode, a formal poem of meditative reflection.

 Over the years it has been interpreted in several different ways, the most recent being a political reading of the poem by a prominent Marxist poet.
-This article will explore all the various alternatives, from literal to allegorical, and focus on rhyme, metre (meter in USA), syntax, allusion and language.
+This article will explore all the various alternatives, from literal to allegorical, and focus on rhyme, metre (meter in American English), syntax, allusion and language.

 Suffice to say that, despite these alternative approaches, the poem has retained its reputation as a masterpiece of form and content, and elicits positive reaction wherever it is read.